SF-2414

 Enforcement Authority

-The Department of Inspections, Appeals, and Licensing enforces the chapter.
+The Department of Inspections, Appeals, and Licensing enforces this chapter.
 Enforcement may include investigating alleged violations, ordering temporary relief, issuing citations, conducting contested case hearings, and bringing civil actions in district court.
-Private right of action is also available: a person subject to a violation may bring an action in district court, and the department may bring such an action on the person's behalf with the person's consent.
+A person subject to a violation may also bring a private action in district court.
+The department may bring such an action on the person's behalf with the person's consent.

 Penalties